-Join Scott Hirsch for an in-depth discussion in this video Processing tips for sound effects, part of Audio for Film and Video with Pro Tools.
+Join Scott Hirsch for an in-depth discussion in this video Processing tips for sound effects, part of Pro Tools: Audio for Film and Video.

 In this movie we'll get started on a few ideas on how to generate our own sound…effects to create evocative and dramatic soundtracks.…One way of generating sound effects is to start with a conventional sound…already being used in the session as a catalyst to create a new sound.…The benefits of this is that the introduction of a new tone, or sound, is rooted…in the sound of the scene, so it's not too foreign, or out of place.…Here we have a transition that goes from motorcycle race into a hospital, then into a lake.…It's kind of a dreamy sequence, and we want to have an ominous tone run…throughout to bridge the three scenes.…